cetorres/mvvm-demo/README.md

-# frame-io-test
+# MVVM Demo
-iOS test for [Frame.IO](https://frame.io) that makes a request to a REST API and shows the data in a tableview with sections based on the data and a business logic.
+Simple iOS app I created to demo the MVVM design pattern.
+It makes a request to a REST API and shows the data in a tableview with sections based on the data and a business logic.
 Created using Swift, UIKit and CocoaPods.

 ### Packages